TelemetryDeck/docs/articles/event-type-naming.md

 ---
-title: How to name your signal types
+title: How to name your event types
 tags: best-practices
-description: Should you give your signal types a simple name, or use a more complex naming scheme?
+description: Should you give your event types a simple name, or use a more complex naming scheme?
 We'll help you decide.
-lead: Should you give your signal types a simple name, or use a more complex naming scheme?
+lead: Should you give your event types a simple name, or use a more complex naming scheme?
 We'll help you decide.
 ---

-When you send an event, you'll always have to tell TelemetryDeck what **type** of signal you want to send.
+When you send an event, you'll always have to tell TelemetryDeck what **type** of event you want to send.
 Type is just a String, so in theory you could add anything in there.
 Your type could be `asfdgllahsavhaligha`, or `This sentence no verb` or even `🤖`.

 We recommend a different style to keep things clear and easy to find.

 ## Single word types

 If you're just hacking with TelemetryDeck, consider using a single word for your type.
-It's easy to type, and as long as your app is not too big, it's easy to find the signal type you're looking for.
+It's easy to type, and as long as your app is not too big, it's easy to find the event type you're looking for.

 Examples are: